MahnazHabibi/Mutation_Analysis/README.md

 Data sets:

-File "Disease_Cases.mat" is the MATLAB .mat file contains the list of 15 diseases which are analized and the list of their cases.
+File "Disease_Cases.mat" is the MATLAB .mat file contains the list of 15 diseases which are analyzed and the list of their cases.

-File "Genes_Cases.mat" is the MATLAB .mat file contains the list of 573 mutated cancer genes which are analized and the list of their cases.
+File "Genes_Cases.mat" is the MATLAB .mat file contains the list of 573 mutated cancer genes which are analyzed and the list of their cases.

 To find feature matrix for each new list of mutated cancer genes and run machine learning algorithms follow the "Read_me.txt" steps.